Circle of Protection

 Rather than focusing solely on crisis intervention, Circle of Protection takes a proactive approach — fostering conversations about the everyday factors that build mental resilience before a crisis point is reached.
 The campaign addresses adverse childhood experiences (ACE), childhood trauma, and digital well-being alongside positive themes like social connectedness and help-seeking behaviour.

-The Protective Factors
+Explore The Protective Factors

-Building the capacity to recover from setbacks and adapt to difficult circumstances — a core personal attribute that protects against crisis.
+Building the capacity to recover from setbacks and adapt to difficult circumstances — a core attribute that protects against crisis.

-Prioritising personal mental health and well-being as an active, ongoing practice — not just a response to distress.
+Prioritising personal mental health and physical well-being as an active, ongoing practice — not just a response to distress.

 Follow SPIF on Instagram for campaign content, protective factor conversations, survivor stories, and mental health resources for young India.